buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Entities/IfcLightFixture.md

 # IfcLightFixture

-A light fixture is a container that is designed for the purpose of housing one or more lamps and optionally devices that control, restrict or vary their emission.
+A light fixture is a container that is designed for the purpose of housing one or more lamps and optionally devices that control, restrict or vary their emission.<!-- end of definition -->

 > HISTORY  New entity in IFC4